AMDIvailo/shaper/README.md

     You should have received a copy of the GNU General Public License along with Shaper.
 If not, see <http://www.gnu.org/licenses/>.

-Why shaper?<br>
 Shaper allows you to draw squares and rectangles with ease.<br>
 Documentation:<br>
     ODF Text Document: [Documentation](/docs)<br>